• Post author:

 Dreyfus Model Of Skills Acquisition

-The Dreyfus model of skills acquisition by brothers Stuart and Huber Dreyfus covers covers a similar concept as the 3 step ShuHaRi but uses 5 stages instead from novice to expert.
-The stages follows a progression from rigid adherence to rules to an intuitive mode of reasoning based ontacit knowledge.
+The Dreyfus model of skills acquisition developed by brothers Stuart and Huber Dreyfus covers a similar concept as the 3-step ShuHaRi but uses 5 stages instead from novice to expert.
+The stages follow a progression from rigid adherence to rules to an intuitive mode of reasoning based on tacit knowledge.

 Michael Eraut summarized the five stages of increasing skill as follows: